Jump To Section

 - Verify your sources.
 Telling true stories requires a journalist to gather information from numerous sources.
 Reporters need to verify the information from their sources to ensure accuracy.
 In freelance writing, when you turn in your story, you should always provide links to where you found information and a phone number for each person you interviewed.

 - Edit your work.
 A newsroom is a fast-paced environment with a steady stream of stories passing from writers to editors before they go to print.
 All writers should do a spell check and edit their work for clarity and content.
 Take a cue from news writing and have a professional editor refine your story before you publish.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, Malcolm Gladwell, Dan Brown, David Baldacci, Margaret Atwood, Joyce Carol Oates, and more.